JayaswalPrateek/MyCSnotesForME/DStr.md

 	7. <mark style="background: #BBFABBA6;">set</mark>
 		- duplicates are not stored so every element in a set is unique
 	8. <mark style="background: #BBFABBA6;">multiset</mark>
-	9. .
+		- same as set but allows duplicate
-	10.
+	9. <mark style="background: #BBFABBA6;">map</mark>

-		- set: duplicates are not allowed and order of storage is not guaranteed with func same as priority queue
+		- stores key-value pairs and all keys must be unique and keys are stored in sorted order
-		- multiset: same as set but allows duplicate
+	10. <mark style="background: #BBFABBA6;">multimap</mark>
-		- map is used to store key value pairs with all keys unique stores keys in sorted order
+		- like a map but allows duplicate keys but the key-value pairs must be unique
-		- multi map allows duplicate keys but key value pair should be unique
+	11. <mark style="background: #BBFABBA6;">unordered map</mark>
-		- unordered map needs unique keys but keys are not sorted
+		- like map but keys are not stored in sorted order

-	- iterators are used to access container data
+- <mark style="background: #D2B3FFA6;">Iterators</mark>
 ```cpp
 #include <iostream>
 #include <vector>